ABOUT ME + WHAT I DO

 portrait for special in Wonen&Co

 The United Nations has formulated 17 Sustainable Development Goals to join in realizing a better world for all people to live in.
-You can contribute to one or more goals as a country, a business or organization or as a person.
+You can contribute to one or more goals as a country, a business or organization, or as a person.
 As a durable designer, these 6 goals are naturally incorporated in my work.
-I have partnerships with Omrin, Circular Workshop Utrecht at de ARM and Emmaus, Recycle shop Zuid in Maastricht, Dokwurk, A House of Happiness, Mannen van Staal, NEF and MindUp.
+I have partnerships with Omrin, Circular Workshop Utrecht at de ARM and Emmaus, Recycle shop Zuid in Maastricht, Dokwurk, A House of Happiness, Mannen van Staal and MindUp.